Victims of Santa Fe High School shooting include substitute teacher, Pakistani exchange student

 Jared Black, 17, also died.

-The Houston Chronicle reports the teenager “loved anime and art, video games and sci-fi, wrestling and wolves.”
+The teenager “loved anime and art, video games and sci-fi, wrestling and wolves,” The Houston Chronicle reported.

 “He was a momma’s boy,” Gallaway told the outlet.
 “He was a goofy kid.
 He was just real outgoing.”

-A GoFundMe has been set up for his family by a friend, CNN reports.
-As of Sunday morning, it had raised more than $5,400 out of a $15,000 goal.
+A GoFundMe page has been set up for his family by a friend.
+As of Sunday afternoon, it had raised more than $6,500 out of a $15,000 goal.

 Christopher Jake Stone

-Christopher Jake Stone was among those killed in Friday’s shooting, authorities said.
+Christopher Jake Stone was among those killed in the shooting, authorities said.
 He was a junior at the high school, according to a reporter from ABC 13 Houston.

 Stone played on the school football team and was a “nice, outgoing kid,” teammate Aidan Gomez told Buzzfeed News.